Peridot-sh/peridot/questions/enterprise-ai-security-best-practices.md

 ### 1. Keep Data Within Your Environment
 Avoid sending sensitive data to external systems.

+This is especially important for preventing [data leakage in AI](../questions/how-to-prevent-data-leakage-in-ai.md)

 ---

 ### 2. Control Model Usage